-- Nurture a programme of study that develops equally the skills of speaking, listening, reading and writing guided by the IGCSE requirements; - Provide opportunities for all students to become independent learners and achieve their potential through differentiated programmes of study; - Offer learning experiences that are challenging, stimulating and relevant to the present and future needs of our students; - Educate the students to develop an open-minded approach through effective communication and cultural investigations.

-We will ensure these aims are achieved by:

-- Engaging all students in group, pair and individual activities that stretch their skills; - Motivating them with a variety of creative tasks, project work or activities requiring the use of ICT; - Routinely implementing formative assessment to evaluate student's comprehension, learning needs and academic progress; - Ensuring students with varied learning styles grow in confidence communicating in the target language.
+- Nurture a programme of study that develops equally the skills of speaking, listening, reading and writing guided by the IGCSE requirements; - Provide opportunities for all pupils to become independent learners and achieve their potential through differentiated programmes of study; - Offer learning experiences that are challenging, stimulating and relevant to the present and future needs of our pupils; - Educate the pupils to develop an open-minded approach through effective communication and cultural investigations. - We will ensure these aims are achieved by: - Engaging all pupils in group, pair and individual activities that stretch their - Motivating them with a variety of creative tasks, project work or activities - Routinely implementing formative assessment to evaluate pupil's comprehension, learning needs and academic progress; - Ensuring pupils with varied learning styles grow in confidence communicating in the target language.